Distances

 - Battersea Bridge 164.1

 Battersea Bridge connects Battersea, on the right bank, to Chelsea, on the left bank.
 Battersea is an upcoming area with a lot of housing development going on.
 The nearby church of St Mary's (pictured) was painted by Turner.
+And William Blake was married there.
 Battersea has a lovely park, which you will walk though if on the right bank.

 - Albert Bridge 164.4